PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/colander/rest_api/index.md

 ## Colander
 A Python 3 library abstracting the REST API of Colander is [available on GitHub](https://github.com/PiRogueToolSuite/colander-python-client).

-To use it, you have to specify your Colander API you can find in your profile.
+To use it, you have to specify your Colander API key you can find in your profile.

 **Installation**
 ```bash {title="Install the Python library"}